jhye1023/ETL-project/README.md

 4. Pennsylvania
 5. Georgia

-Pennsylvania was the only state on lists that overlapped, and the correlation between the death rate and gun possession rate of the minors was hard to find here.
+Pennsylvania was the only state listed on the two charts, and the correlation between the death rate and gun possession rate of the minors was hard to find here.